itepastra/QDI-homework-week-3-4/main.typ

 = Magnetic field strength and current

 #problem[
-	In class we learned, we can drive our qubit from ground state to excited state and back by applying an oscillating magnetic field.
+	In class we learned we can drive our qubit from ground state to excited state and back by applying an oscillating magnetic field.
 At what frequency should the magnetic field oscillate?
 ]